Quantum Electrodynamics of graphene Landau levels in a deep-subwavelength hyperbolic phonon polariton cavity: Summary of main results

 Fig.~\ref{fig2} shows the electronic spectrum at the neutrality point $N_{\rm F}=0$.
 Panel (a) presents this spectrum as a function of the wavevector $q_\parallel$, while panel (b) displays the spectrum as a function of $(\hbar v_{\rm F}/\ell_B)$.
 The latter spectrum can be experimentally obtained by varying the external magnetic field $B$ \cite{zhang2005}.
-Inside the Reststrahlen bands (defined by $\omega^{\rm T}_i < \omega < \omega^{\rm L}_i$, with these frequencies indicated by black dashed lines), the LL transitions hybridize with HPP cavity modes.
-The vacuum Rabi frequencies of the system represent the interaction strength between a selected LL transition and a cavity mode.
-As discussed below, one of these couplings can reach up to $10\%$ of the cavity frequency, placing our system in the {\it ultra-strong coupling} regime\cite{Kockum19,geiser2012}.
-Furthermore, a single LL transition hybridizes with multiple cavity modes, a regime known as {\it super-strong coupling} \cite{kuzmin2019}, leading to a complex polaritonic structure beyond simple two-transition models.
-This region of the spectrum is mainly controlled by the LL transitions encoded in ${\chi}^{(0)}_{\rm nn}({q}_{\parallel},\omega)$ and by the quantum Green's function associated with the cavity modes ${g}^{(0)}_{\rm q }({q}_\parallel, 0, 0, \omega)$, corresponding to the expansion in Eq.~\eqref{eqn:potential}.
-Outside the Reststrahlen bands, LL transitions experience a $q_\parallel$-dependent positive frequency shift, known as the {\it depolarization shift} \cite{Giuliani_and_Vignale,shtrichman2001}, leading to finite dispersion as apparent in Fig.~\ref{fig2}(a).
-Panel (b) shows that, even off-resonance, the LL transitions do not coincide with the non-interacting case (indicated by white solid and dashed lines).
-This shift originates from the frequency-independent Green's function $g_\infty^{(0)}({q}_{\parallel}, 0, 0)$ rather than from the HPP poles, as it occurs outside the Reststrahlen bands, where $\omega \neq \omega_{{q}_{\parallel}, n_z, s}$ This effect is largely due to the confinement induced by the two metallic mirrors.
-Indeed, this effect is significantly suppressed in the limit $L_z \to \infty$ (see Fig.~\ref{figS4}(c) in Sect.~\ref{sec:Polaritons} and the related discussion), which corresponds to removing the metallic mirrors and filling the entire space with hBN.
-Interestingly, despite originating from the Coulomb interactions, this positive shift is reminiscent of the effect of the {\it diamagnetic} term associated with transverse modes, which induces a blue shift in polaritonic frequencies.
+Inside the Reststrahlen bands (defined by $\omega_{{\rm T},i} < \omega < \omega_{{\rm L},i}$, with these frequencies indicated by black dashed lines), the LL transitions hybridize with HPP cavity modes.
+This hybridization gives rise to an energy splitting quantified by the vacuum Rabi frequency.
+These vacuum Rabi frequencies are explicitly calculated below, where the strength of this coupling it is found to reach up to 10\% of the cavity frequency, placing the system in the {\it ultra-strong coupling} regime \cite{Kockum19,geiser2012}.
+Moreover, due to the highly structured mode spectrum of the HPP cavity, a single LL transition simultaneously couples to multiple cavity modes—a scenario referred to as {\it super-strong coupling} \cite{kuzmin2019}.
+This regime gives rise to a rich polaritonic spectrum that goes beyond the simple picture of a two-level system interacting with a single mode.
+This region of the spectrum inside the Reststrahlen bands is mainly controlled by the LL transitions encoded in ${\chi}^{(0)}_{\rm nn}({q}_{\parallel},\omega)$ and by the quantum Green's function associated with the cavity modes ${g}^{(0)}_{\rm q }({q}_\parallel, 0, 0, \omega)$, corresponding to the expansion in Eq.~\eqref{eqn:potential}.
+Outside the Reststrahlen bands, LL transitions exhibit a $q_\parallel$-dependent positive frequency shift, the \emph{depolarization shift}, \cite{Giuliani_and_Vignale,shtrichman2001}, which yields a finite dispersion as seen in Fig.~\ref{fig2}(a).
+The depolarization shift is a collective Coulombic blue shift of electronic transitions, originating from the self-consistent longitudinal electric field generated by charge-density oscillations.
+In confined geometries, this effect is enhanced by electrostatic field confinement (e.g., due to metallic screening) and therefore persists even off resonance.
+In particular, it is not associated with resonant polaritonic poles but with the non-resonant part of the scalar Green's function \cite{Giuliani_and_Vignale,shtrichman2001}.
+This separation between an instantaneous (Coulombic) renormalization of the matter resonance and resonant photonic poles is also emphasized in dipole-gauge treatments of confined intersubband polaritons, where the depolarization shift is encoded in the Coulomb/self-polarization sector of the Hamiltonian rather than in cavity-mode resonances \cite{todorov2012}.
+Consistently, panel (b) shows that, even off-resonance, the LL transitions do not coincide with the non-interacting case (indicated by white solid and dashed lines).
+This shift originates from the frequency-independent Green's function $g_\infty^{(0)}({q}_{\parallel}, 0, 0)$ rather than from the HPP poles, as it occurs outside the Reststrahlen bands, where $\omega \neq \omega_{{q}_{\parallel}, n_z, s}$.
+As detailed in Sect.~\ref{sec:Polaritons}, and in particular in Fig.~\ref{figS4}(b), this effect is present even in the absence of metallic confinement, i.e., in the limit $L_z\to\infty$, which corresponds to removing the metallic mirrors and filling the entire space with hBN.
+By contrast, strong cavity confinement reduces the effective Coulomb repulsion and therefore suppresses the depolarization shift.